 Did you know that Florida is one of the most dangerous states for pedestrians in the United States?
 During the last ten years, more than 5,000 people in Florida were killed by a car while walking, and pedestrians older than 65 are more likely thank younger ones to be struck by vehicles.
-Both poor engineering of roads and inattentive or aggressive driving contributes to these statistics, so if you or a loved one have been injured by a motor vehicle while you were walking, be sure to contact the Dolman Law Group to discuss your legal rights to compensation today.
+Both poor engineering of roads and inattentive or aggressive driving contributes to these statistics, so if you or a loved one have been injured by a motor vehicle while you were walking, be sure to contact out Florida Pedestrian Accident Attorneys at Dolman Law Group to discuss your legal rights to compensation today.

 Dangerous Vehicle vs. Pedestrian Accidents